coderCodesA-Z/2.-Course-on-Introduction-to-C-/README.md

  }
  ```
  **Structs can be global as well as local like functions**

- **In C writing struct while declararing a struct varaiable is necessary but in C++ its not necessary.
+ **In C writing struct while declararing a struct varaiable is necessary but in C++ its not necessary.**

  **Static Member Vars in structs**
  ```
  struct Point {
    static int x; // shared variable.
 Not a property of the struct vars anymore but part of the struct itself.
  };
- int Point::x = 0;
+ int Point::x = 0; // non-constant static vars needs to be initialised out of the struct block.
+ // If the static var is made constant, then it can't be updated

  int main() {
    Point p;